framps/raspiBackup/.github/ISSUE_TEMPLATE/question-template.md

 ---
-name: Question template
+name: Question
-about: Answer a question
+about: Ask a question about raspiBackup

 ---